About

 Short Bio

 Maggie Smith founded ArtSource, a leading art consulting company, but when her business was acquired in 2017, she pursued her dream to became a full-time writer.
-The result is her debut novel, Truth and Other Lies, which will published March 8, 2022, by Ten16 Press.
-In addition to writing, Maggie hosts the podcast Hear Us Roar for the Women’s Fiction Writers Association, which boasts over 110 episodes and is available on Apple Podcast, Spotify, IHeartRadio, and Amazon Music.
+The result was her debut novel, Truth and Other Lies, which published in March 2022, and her second, a psychological suspense called Blindspot which she released in May 2024.
+In addition to writing, Maggie hosts the podcast Hear Us Roar for the Women’s Fiction Writers Association, which boasts over 240+ episodes and is available on Apple Podcast, Spotify, and IHeartRadio.
 Her short story, THE DEVIL YOU KNOW, was published in the 2018 anthology False Faces and she’s a monthly blogger for Rocky Mountain Fiction Writers.
 A board member of the Chicago Writer’s Association, she serves as Managing Editor of their on-line literary publication The Write City Magazine.
-She makes her home in Milwaukee with her husband Scott and her aging but adorable dog Colt.
+She makes her home in Milwaukee with her husband Scott.

 Author Statement